Jeremy Sivits: Court martial

 On May 5, 2004, Sivits was charged under Uniform Code of Military Justice with conspiracy to maltreat detainees, maltreatment of detainees, and dereliction of duty for negligently failing to protect detainees from abuse, cruelty and maltreatment.
 His special court-martial was held on May 19, 2004, in Baghdad.

 Sivits pleaded guilty and testified against some of his fellow soldiers.
 Sivits' testimony included reporting seeing Charles Graner punching a naked detainee "with a closed fist so hard in the temple that it knocked the detainee unconscious".
 Sivits also testified seeing Lynndie England stomping on the feet and hands of detainees with her boots.
 Human Rights Watch and other human rights groups were not permitted to attend the trial.

 The court martial sentenced Sivits to the maximum sentence, one year of confinement, in addition to being discharged for bad conduct and demoted from specialist to private.

-After the Army, although a mechanic by trade, Sivits worked as substance abuse counselor.
+After the Army, although a mechanic by trade, Sivits worked as a substance abuse counselor.
 In a 2018 interview, Sivits showed remorse for his actions, saying that he "hate[s] himself".